artintellica/artintellica/ts/www-artintellica-com/docs/blog/0081-rl-torch-36-overfitting.md

 +++
-title = "Learn Reinforcement Learning with PyTorch, Part 3.6: Overfitting, Underfitting, and Regularization" author = "Artintellica" date = "2024-06-09"
+title = "Learn Reinforcement Learning with PyTorch, Part 3.6: Overfitting, Underfitting, and Regularization" author = "Artintellica" date = "2024-06-12"
 +++

 ## Introduction

 Now that you can build and train neural networks, you need to learn the art of **generalization**.
-A powerful model is not useful unless it does well on *new data*!
-In machine learning and RL, two classic “fail states” appear: **overfitting** and **underfitting**.
+A powerful model is not useful unless it does well on _new data_!
+In machine learning and RL, two classic “fail states” appear:
+**overfitting** and **underfitting**.
 Mastery of these—and their fixes—makes your models reliable in the wild.

 In this post, you'll:

 - Fit and compare models on small (overfit-prone) vs. large (underfit-prone) datasets.
 - Add noise and see how it tempts your model to memorize rather than generalize.
 - Apply **L2 regularization** ("weight decay") to reduce overfitting.
 - Experimentally vary model complexity and measure the effect on accuracy.